Posts Tagged ‘emotions’

 Every day, the people in your life tell you personal stories.
 They might be a family anecdote, a play-by-play reenactment of last night’s game, a tale of frustration at work, or a child’s outpouring about an incident on the school playground: a unique stream of the tragic, the lighthearted, the passionate, and the mundane.
 Most of these stories pour through your consciousness, hover there for moments, and are gone.
 A few resonate in some mysterious way and stay with you for years.
 All of them influence you.
 And some of them can teach you valuable lessons—if you pay attention to them.

-How can you learn from personal stories?
-Some, of course, have straightforward learning implications.
-For example, a relative’s harrowing tale of a ruined vacation due to last minute illness may encourage us to take out travel insurance, or a friend’s clear description of diagnosing a car problem may illuminate what a timing belt is and does.
+Some personal stories have straightforward learning implications.
+For example, a relative’s harrowing tale of a ruined vacation due to last-minute illness may encourage us to take out travel insurance, or a friend’s clear description of diagnosing a car problem may illuminate what a timing belt is and does.
 And here are some more, often poignant examples of learning from stories.

 But what about stories that teach us important lessons in subtler ways?
-Sometimes we hear stories that touch us, but we don’t really know why.
+Sometimes we hear stories that touch us, but we don’t know why.
 What can we learn when this happens?

 If you are interested in exploring what you can learn from such stories, here are the three steps you must take.
 They may seem strange suggestions, but I vouch for their effectiveness if you are prepared to do the work.